MihaMarkic/Righthand.Immutable/README.md

 Current features:

-    Place caret on type declaration and pick Implement immutable type refactoring.
+* Place caret on type declaration and pick Implement immutable type refactoring.
 It will create or replace all required properties with readonly properties and create or replace Clone method.
+* Creates getter properties and a spread-like operator though Clone method

 It works together with [Righthand.Immutable](https://www.nuget.org/packages/Righthand.Immutable) NuGet package.